CoryParsnipson/electronics-experiments/mipi-dsi-breakout/README.md

 Here we can see a motherboard for a Raspberry Pi Compute Module.
 This is a microcontroller board that you can use just like a regular computer once you hook up a keyboard, mouse, monitor, and power cord into it.

-On the right, you can see an illustration for an LCD screen (imaging the OSOYOO 5 inch DSI screen).

-Described in 4 numbered functional blocks are the peripheral circuitry required to connect the LCD screen to the microcontroller.
+On the right, there is a section labeled "LCD Screen" (imagine that it is the OSOYOO screen).
+Described in 4 numbered functional blocks surrounding the screen component is the peripheral circuitry required to connect the LCD screen to the microcontroller.

 Assuming that everything is built and working, we should be able to see the operating system graphical output on the LCD screen as if we were using it as a computer monitor.
-Getting this working is the goal of this project.
+This project is a PCB implementation of the functional blocks labelled (1) and (4).

+For information about implemting blocks (2) and (3), see the other projects in this repository, [ap5726-lcd-backlight-driver](/ap5726-lcd-backlight-driver) and [attiny-402-i2c-pwm-generator](/attiny-402-i2c-pwm-generator) respectively.

 ### LCD Screens Overview